xcp-ng/xcp-ng-org/docs/storage.md

 xe sr-create host-uuid=<HOST_UUID> type=zfs content-type=user name-label=LocalZFS device-config:location=/mnt/zfs/
 ```

-For better performance, you can disable sync with `zfs set sync=disabled tank`.

 :::tip
 Please report any problems (performance or otherwise) you might encounter with ZFS.
 [Our forum](https://xcp-ng.org/forum) is here for that!
 :::